‘Sports Illustrated’s’ ‘Curviest Model’ Hunter McGrady Shows Curves & Lots Of Leg In Little Black Dress

-Sports Illustrated‘s curviest model Hunter McGrady showed off her curves and lots of leg in a little black dress.
-She shared one image and a video taken during a photoshoot for her new line of QVC clothing during a sunny day in New York City, prior to the coronavirus pandemic.
-The blond stunner’s fabulous form was in full display in the pic shared with her 639,000 social media followers.
+Sports Illustrated’s curviest model Hunter McGrady showed off her curves and lots of leg in a little black dress.
+She shared one image and a video taken during a photoshoot for her new line of QVC clothing during a sunny day in New York City prior to the coronavirus pandemic.
+The blond stunner’s fabulous form was on full display in the pic shared with her 639,000 social media followers.

 Hunter looks spectacular in the share.
 Her figure is shown off by the garment, which sports spaghetti straps.
-The top has full coverage for a fuller figure, with a tasteful v-neck appropriate for work, a day out running errands or even an afternoon on the beach.
+The top has full coverage for a fuller figure, with a tasteful V-neck appropriate for work, a day out running errands, or even an afternoon on the beach.
 It also features corset type stitching under the bust area.

-The high-waist of the dress shows off Hunter’s tiny midsection and billows out into a babydoll bottom.
+The high waist of the dress shows off Hunter’s tiny midsection and billows out into a babydoll bottom.
 The garment has an overlay over a darker material to give off a sheer illusion while still retaining modesty.
 The dress ends just below the knees.

 View this post on Instagram